SalemZenati/CS1530-Final-Project/README.md

    - Download JavaFX SDK and configure it in your IDE.
 Ensure that the SDK's `lib` directory is added to your project's library path.

+3. **Set up/Install Maven**:

+   - Download Maven to your system and configure it in your IDE.
+Ensure that the Maven's `bin` directory is added to your system's PATH, this should be done for you upon compilation, but check to make sure.

 3. **Compile and run the application**:

    Depending on your IDE, you can directly run the `FinanceApp.java` file, or use the following commands if running from the command line: